Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Health savings accounts (HSAs) and flexible spending accounts (FSAs) help pay medical expenses while offering tax-savings benefits.
-Here’s one way they can help you make the most of your health care dollars:
+Health savings accounts (HSAs) and flexible spending accounts (FSAs) help pay medical expenses and offer tax-savings benefits.
+They both can help you make the most of your health care dollars.

 When you go to the doctor, you may have to cover a copay or pay the full amount of the visit upfront (depending on your health insurance plan).
 Either way, most people pay this amount out of pocket.
-If your copay is around $30, the cost may not be a big deal.
-But if you have a health plan that requires you to meet a deductible before it starts paying, the upfront, out-of-pocket cost could be pretty steep – maybe several hundred dollars or more if you’re seeing a specialist.
+If your copay is $30, the cost may not be a big deal.
+But if your health plan requires you meet a deductible before it starts paying, the upfront, out-of-pocket cost could be pretty steep.
+It could even be several hundred dollars or more if you see a specialist.

 Wouldn’t it be nice to have a savings account to cover these out-of-pocket costs?
-What if the savings account was funded with pre-taxed dollars?
-Even better, right?
+What if the savings account was funded with pre-tax dollars?
 An account like that could be pretty helpful.

 HSAs and FSAs do exactly that.
 They set aside some of your income before you pay taxes.
 When you use these accounts, you can save hundreds of dollars throughout the year.
-At the end of the year, you also have a lower reported income due to the money placed in your health savings account.
+At the end of the year, you also have a lower reported income.

 There are some rules to make sure these accounts are used properly.
-Answers to these frequently asked questions will help you understand more.
+Answers to these questions will help you understand more.

-Because it is a health savings account, an HSA can only be used to pay for qualified medical expenses – even those not covered by health insurance.
+Because it is a health savings account, an HSA can only be used to pay for qualified medical expenses — even those not covered by health insurance.
 Qualified medical expenses are defined by the Internal Revenue Service.
 They include many standard medical, dental, vision and prescription expenses.
-You can use your HSA to pay expenses associated with a high deductible health plan (HDHP).
+You can also use your HSA to pay expenses related to a high deductible health plan (HDHP).

 You must be enrolled in an HSA-qualified HDHP to contribute to an HSA.
 Even if you are no longer enrolled in a qualified HDHP, you can still use the funds to pay for qualified medical expenses.